federatedplatforms/FEDeRATED-BDI/docs/development-guide.md

 You can find out more about the node shell [here](https://docs.corda.net/shell.html).

-### Interacting using the BDI API
+### Interacting using the FEDeRATED Node API

 The API also provides a way of interacting with Corda nodes via HTTP.
-Please refer to the [api](api.md) docs on how to work with the BDI API.
+Please refer to the [api](api.md) docs on how to work with the FEDeRATED Node API.

 # Credits